arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ## Next Steps
 Now that we know how to use these temperature sensors, we can implement them in a real industrial or domestic environment, such as an ambient temperature monitoring project.

-- For more information on programming in the Arduino PLC IDE using IEC-61131-3 languages, please refer to the tutorial [Introduction to programming with the Arduino PLC IDE](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-programming-introduction) tutorial.
+- For more information on programming in the Arduino PLC IDE using IEC-61131-3 languages, please refer to the tutorial [Introduction to Programming with the Arduino PLC IDE](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-programming-introduction) tutorial.

 - If you are interested in how to set up the CAN bus communication, you can check out the [CAN Bus Setup with Arduino PLC IDE](https://docs.arduino.cc/tutorials/portenta-machine-control/can-setup) tutorial.